web-push-libs/web-push/README.md

 );
 ```

-The *getVapidHeaders()* method will take in the values needed to create a
+The *getVapidHeaders()* method will take in the values needed to create
 an Authorization and Crypto-Key header.

 ### Input